A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 The response also acknowledges her concerns: “I understand this might be worrying.
 It’s best to get this checked by a specialist.
 Please visit your provider immediately.”
 It includes a link to schedule an appointment with her provider.

-During the exchange, the chatbot powering the service is able to triage her case without involving a human clinician, using image recognition and language processing to make an assessment based on a database of dermatological images and medical protocols.
+During the exchange, the chatbot powering the service is able to triage her case without involving a human clinician, using image recognition and language processing, to make an assessment based on a database of dermatological images and medical protocols.
 Mrs. Jones is glad to receive quick guidance, but she is not aware that she has been interacting with an AI-powered chatbot.

-Healthcare AI systems must be trained on datasets that include a wide range of patient demographics, similar to the way that biomedical research tests the effect of interventions on various populations.
+Medical AI systems must be trained on datasets that include a wide range of patient demographics, similar to the way that biomedical research tests the effect of interventions on various populations.
 For Mrs. Jones, insufficient data about her population could lead to an incorrect assessment, misdiagnosis, or delayed care.
-Rigorous evaluations when training datasets, transparency about their composition, and developer accountability for addressing bias related to sub-populations – all these take time and money, but support higher-quality care for all.
+Rigorous evaluations when training datasets, transparency about their composition, and developer accountability for addressing bias related to subpopulations – all these take time and money, but support higher-quality care for all.

 Regulatory Oversight: What regulatory requirements are appropriate to ensure patient safety while encouraging AI innovation?
 What causes of action should be available if a patient is harmed by following AI triage recommendations?
 Should states determine causes of action, allowing liability to vary from state to state?